Mine (Taylor Swift song): Development and release

-The accompanying music video for "Mine" was directed by Swift and Roman White, who had directed Swift's previous music videos such as "You Belong with Me" and "Fifteen", and this making Swift's first time to be the director for her music video."
+Swift directed the music video for "Mine" with Roman White, who had directed her previous music videos such as "You Belong with Me" and "Fifteen".
+This marked Swift's first time to be the director for her music video."
 White explained that the video features "a lot of time travel, which would explain how those two crazy kids end up with kids of their own in the end."
 He further added that "the song has a lot of dark elements, but it also has a lot of happy elements" and he praised Swift for her involvement with the production of the music video.
-Swift chose her friend Jaclyn Jarrett, the daughter of professional wrestler Jeff Jarrett, to play the younger version of herself in the video.
-Kyra Angle, the daughter of professional wrestler Kurt Angle, also made an appearance in the music video.
+Swift chose her friend Jaclyn Jarrett, the daughter of the professional wrestler Jeff Jarrett, to play the younger version of herself in the video.
+Kyra Angle, the daughter of the professional wrestler Kurt Angle, also made an appearance in the music video.
 The music video was shot in Kennebunkport, Maine, where several scenes took place in Ram Island Farm, Cape Elizabeth, and Christ Church on Dane Street.
 Christ Church served as the venue for the wedding scene.
-The video features Swift marrying a groom played by British actor Toby Hemingway, who was cast by Swift after watching Feast of Love.
+The video features Swift marrying a groom played by the British actor Toby Hemingway, who was cast by Swift after watching Feast of Love.
 She was impressed with Hemingway and thought "it would be perfect to put him in the video."
 The video premiered on August 27, 2010, on CMT, in a live half-hour special event which included a behind-the-scenes look of the video.
-Swift returned to Kennebunkport, Maine to share the premiere with local residents, which attracted approximately 800 people, including former President George H. W. Bush, who brought his grandchildren to see Swift.
+Swift returned to Kennebunkport, Maine to share the premiere with local residents, which attracted approximately 800 people, including the former US President George H. W. Bush, who brought his grandchildren to see Swift.

 Synopsis

-The video begins with Swift entering the coffee shop.
-As she sits down, she notices that couple, opposite where she is sitting, is arguing, reminding Swift about her parents arguing when she was very young.
-A waiter (Toby Hemingway) comes by, just to take Swift's order, who looks up and she infatuates him, resulting in a romantic relationship between the two.
+The video begins with Swift entering a coffee shop.
+As she sits down, she notices that a couple, opposite where she is sitting, is arguing, reminding her about her parents arguing when she was very young.
+A waiter (Toby Hemingway) comes by to take Swift's order.
+She looks up and infatuates him, resulting in a romantic relationship between the two.
 They are seen moving in together and unpacking boxes.
 After some time of dating, Swift's lover proposes to her on a rowboat and she cheerfully accepts.
 Later, the two are seen arguing, resulting in Swift running away from the house, crying, just like she did when she was younger as she saw her parents arguing.
 He follows her, and the two reconcile the relationship.
 They get married and have two sons.
 In the end, time returns to when Swift was ordering her food at the coffee shop.
 Throughout the video, there are some scenes of Swift singing the verses of the song while walking barefoot on a green pasture amongst photos of her and her family.
 The photos are hanging on a white string in between two large trees.
 Swift is seen with her hair loose and wearing a white dress with a thin belt around the waist.